pbran/jira/README.md

     tutum/mysql:5.6
 ~~~~

-> This is the tutum/mysql docker container I tested.

 Now start the Jira container and let it use the container.
 On first startup you have to configure your Jira yourself and fill it with a test license.
 Afterwards every time you connect to a database the Jira configuration will be skipped.